How Git sync works - AWS CloudFormation

 CloudFormation template file

 A template file contains a declaration of the AWS resources that make up a CloudFormation stack.
-The template is stored as a JavaScript Object Notation (JSON) or YAML standard formatted file.
-You can create and edit templates with Application Composer, or in any text editor.
 With Git sync, the template file is stored in your Git repository and referenced by the stack deployment file.
 You can manage the stack by editing the template file and committing changes to the repository.

 For more information, see Working with CloudFormation templates.